 Our organization provides services that address the three fundamental problems our sponsored villages face.
-BRAID Africa enables healthcare services, provides funding to establish schools for children and provides the seed capital for the establishment of self-sustaining farming cooperatives.
+BRAID Africa enables healthcare services, provides funding to support education and provides the seed capital for the establishment of self-sustaining farming cooperatives.

 BRAID AFRICA’S CEO, RACHEL DICKINS